Paul-Lecander/Pewlett-Hackard-Analysis/README.md

 - Pewlett Hackard is a company that has an issue with many employees nearing retirement.
 To prepare for a wave of departing employees, this challenge was made to address the following using PosteSQL:

-1.)
-Determining how many retiring employees per job title 2.)
-Identifying employees that were eligible to participate in a mentorship program
+1) Determining how many retiring employees per job title</br>
+2) Identifying employees that were eligible to participate in a mentorship program</br>

 ## Results